ben-gauntletai/Flipsy/database.md

   budget: number;        // Cost of the meal in local currency
   calories: number;      // Calorie count of the meal
-  prepTimeMinutes: number; // Time taken to prepare the meal in minutes }
+  prepTimeMinutes: number; // Time taken to prepare the meal in minutes
+  vectorEmbedding: {     // Vector embedding information for semantic search
+    status: string;      // 'pending' | 'completed' | 'failed'
+    updatedAt: timestamp; // When the embedding was last updated
+    pineconeId: string;  // ID of the vector in Pinecone };
+}
 ```